bparanj/crystal/electronics/components/resistor.md

-The term "resistor" comes from the verb "resist," which means to oppose.
-It is derived from the Latin word *resistere*, meaning "to stand against" or "oppose."
+The term resister comes from the verb resist.
+Resist means to oppose.
+Resistor is derived from the Latin word resistere.
+It means to stand against or oppose.

-In electrical terms, a resistor "resists" or opposes the flow of electrical current.
-The component was named based on its primary function, which is to limit or control the current in a circuit by providing resistance.
-The name emphasizes its role in opposing or reducing current flow.
+In the context of electronics, a resistor resists the flow of current.
+The component was named based on its primary function, limiting the current in a circuit by providing resistance.

+PENDING

-Yes, a resistor resists the flow of current in a circuit.
-It limits the amount of current that can pass through by providing resistance.
+Can we say resistor reduces the amount of current in a circuit based on its value?
+The current is inversely proportional to the value of the resistor.
+Is this correct?

 The higher the resistance value, the more it restricts the flow of current.
+For a given voltage, if the resistance increases, the current decreases.
+If the resistance decreases, the current increases.

+Table showing the inverse relationship between the resistor and current goes here.

-Ohm's Law, which states \( V = IR \) (Voltage = Current × Resistance), helps explain this.
-For a given voltage, if the resistance increases, the current decreases, and vice versa.
-Resistors are used to control current levels, protect components, and divide voltages in electronic circuits.
+Resistors are used to control current levels, protect components and divide voltages in electronic circuits.

+PENDING

+Why do we need to protect components?
+Why does components need protection?
+Why do we need to divide voltages in a circuit?

 In electronics, a resistor is a passive two-terminal component that opposes the flow of electric current.
 It is one of the most basic and  used components in electronic circuits.
 Resistors are needed for various reasons and solve different problems in circuit design.
-Let's explore the role of resistors in more detail:

 1. Current control: Resistors are used to control the amount of current flowing through a specific part of a circuit.
 By placing a resistor in series with a component, you can limit the current to a desired value, which is essential for protecting sensitive components from excessive current.